 Aren’t you interested to know what the amount you have to fulfil before you can withdraw the excess at Age 55?

 Before I can answer that question fully, you have the understand the history of the withdrawal limits imposed which is defined by the Minimum Sum (before 2016) or Full Retirement Sum FRS (current standard).
 The FRS will be gradually increased to reach a level of savings that a lower-middle income household would need for basic retirement expenses.

-What this means is that the FRS is destined to increase, regardless you like it or not.
+FRS is destined to increase, regardless you like it or not.

 The incremental rate over the years has been the following: